emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 * YCbCr 4:4:4 8-bit Rec.709
 * YCbCr 4:2:0 8-bit Rec.709

 UHD sources may be up to 10-bit Rec.2020.
 Blu-ray sources are 8-bit.
+Online streaming sources are probably 8-bit.
 Higher bit rates have more color values and are less susceptible to banding.

-4:4:4 is a full bandwidth signal, 4:2:2 occupies 2/3rds the space, 4:2:0 occupies 1/2 the space.
+**Color subsampling:** 4:4:4 is a full bandwidth signal; 4:2:2 needs 2/3rds the bandwidth; and 4:2:0 needs 1/2 the bandwidth.
 In addition to the HDMI ports on your TV, AVR, and Shield, the type (HDMI 1.4 v 2.0) and the length of HDMI cable will impact your available options.

 # SPMC Settings